mypoolin/pgupi/README.md

 ## Redirection URL

 The merchants are required to submit a redirection url to report the completion of the order.
+You can share your desired redirection url with our team on email - admin@mypoolin.com and we will configure it for you.

 The returning checksum is calculated by using ```username|order_id|merchant_txn_id|status|secret``` and then creating a hash with sha512 algorithm.